learn-co-curriculum/swift-optional-property/README.md

 ### Initializers With Optionals

-Even though optional properties are not required for the initialization of a class, they can still be used in initializers.
+Even though optional properties are not required for the initialization of a class, they can still be used on initializers.
 Here's an updated version of the current `Student` class.

 ```swift
 class Student {